medicantBias117/wordle-bruteforce/README.md

+# Update
+I've made some approach changes.
+The below is the older approach.
+Here is the new approach:

 # Summary
 Wordle is an up & coming word game where you have to 'predict' a 5 letter word by guessing 5 5-letter words.
 Each guess gives you a clue on the presence & position of the letter in the final word.